Gossty/peak-finding-tool/README.md

 ## Data

-`example_files`: directory containing tag directories for the first 16 chromosomes for input and Klf4 transcription factor.
+`example-files`: directory containing tag directories for the first 16 chromosomes for input and Klf4 transcription factor.
 This data should return an empty `bed` file because it is noise data.

 `tests`: directory containing the test data of all chromosomes for input and Klf4, Oct4, Sox2 transcription factors.
 This data should return a `peaks.bed` file indicating all the peaks and additional statistical information `peaks.txt`.